chikodiann/Composition_In_Java/README.md

 # Simple-Computer-System
-A simple computer products that examplifies Composition - a fundamental aspect of Jav OOP
+A simple computer product that examplifies Composition - a fundamental aspect of Java OOP